-Our SENDCo has experience in this role and is currently undertaking the National Award for Special Education Needs Coordination.
+Our SENDCo has experience in this role and has the National Award for Special Education Needs Coordination.

 She is allocated time each week to manage SEND provision.

 We have a team of teaching assistants, including higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.